Classifying spaces of finite groups of tame representation type: Notation and conventions

 \section{Notation and conventions}

 In this chapter, we give some of the background, and set the stage for this project.
 We begin with the notations and conventions used throughout.

-We use the following standard group theoretic notations.
-For a finite group $G$, we write $O_p(G)$ for the largest normal $p$-subgroup of $G$ and $O_{p'}(G)$ {Op'G@$O_{p'}(G)$} for the largest normal $p'$-subgroup, i.e., the largest normal subgroup of order not divisible by $p$.
+\begin{notation} We use the following standard group theoretic notations.
+For a finite group $G$, we write $O_p(G)$ {OpG@$O_p(G)$, $O_{p'}(G)$, $O(G)$, $O^p(G)$, $O^{p'}(G)$} for the largest normal $p$-subgroup of $G$ and $O_{p'}(G)$ for the largest normal $p'$-subgroup, i.e., the largest normal subgroup of order not divisible by $p$.
 When $p=2$, we write $O(G)$ for $O_{2'}(G)$, the largest normal odd order subgroup of $G$.

-We write $O^p(G)$ for the smallest normal subgroup of $G$ for which the quotient is a $p$-group, and $O^{p'}(G)$ {Op'G@$O^{p'}(G)$} for the smallest normal subgroup for which the quotient is a $p'$-group.
+We write $O^p(G)$ for the smallest normal subgroup of $G$ for which the quotient is a $p$-group, and $O^{p'}(G)$ for the smallest normal subgroup for which the quotient is a $p'$-group. \end{notation}

-We write $\Gamma L(n,p^m)$, $GL(n,p^m)$, and $SL(n,p^m)$ for the groups of semi-linear automorphisms, linear automorphisms, and special (i.e., determinant one) linear automorphisms of a vector space of dimension $n$ over $\bF_{p^m}$.
+\begin{notation} We write $\Gamma L(n,p^m)$, $GL(n,p^m)$, and $SL(n,p^m)$ for the groups of semi-linear automorphisms, linear automorphisms, and special (i.e., determinant one) linear automorphisms of a vector space of dimension $n$ over $\bF_{p^m}$.
 We write $P\Gamma L(n,p^m)$, $PGL(n,p^m)$, and $PSL(n,p^m)$ for the corresponding groups of projective transformations, namely the quotients of these groups by the subgroups of scalar transformations.
 Similarly, we write $\Gamma U(n,p^m)$ , $GU(n,p^m)$ , and $SU(n,p^m)$ for the corresponding groups of unitary transformations of a vector space of dimension $n$ over $\bF_{p^{2m}}$ with respect to the conjugation given by the Frobenius automorphism of order two of the field.
 We write $P\Gamma U(n,p^m)$ , $PGU(n,p^m)$ , and $PSU(n,p^m)$ for the quotient by the subgroup of scalar transformations.
 Closely related groups $SL^\pm(2,p^m)$, $SU^\pm(2,p^m)$ will be defined in Section~\ref{se:semidihedral-Sylow}, and their isoclinic groups $SL^\circ(2,p^m)$ and $SU^\circ(2,p^m)$ will be defined in Section~\ref{se:isoclinism}.
+The group $PGL^*(2,p^{2m})$ is also defined in Section~\ref{se:semidihedral-Sylow}. \end{notation}

-All chains, cochains, homology and cohomology will have coefficients in a field $\kk$.
+\begin{notation} All chains, cochains, homology and cohomology will have coefficients in a field $\kk$.
 So when we write $C^*X$, $H^*X$, $C_*X$, $H_*X$, we mean $C^*(X;\kk)$, $H^*(X;\kk)$, $C_*(X;\kk)$, $H_*(X;\kk)$ respectively.
 Since we are interested in both homology and cohomology, we shall write all degrees homologically, so that for example cohomology elements are given negative degrees.
+We write $\tilde H_*$ for reduced homology, which is the same as ordinary homology in positive degrees, but in degree zero it is the kernel of the augmentation map $H_0\to\bZ$.